cadop/dhart/README.md

 - Requires Windows 10

+For Python you can use

+`pip install dhart`

+- However, if you would like to use Python with Rhino Grasshopper, you will need to follow the install instructions in the Python Docs.

+For C# you can download from the Releases page.
+- Of course, you can always clone this repo and build the project yourself.

 We supply dll's to try and make the installation and linking process as easy as possible.